 Shortly after Paolo Banchero committed to the Duke Blue Devils back in 2020, then-assistant coach Jon Scheyer connected the five-star recruit with Jayson Tatum.
-Banchero would text Tatum, picking his brain about playing for Mike Krzyzewski and what to expect at the collegiate level.
+Banchero would text Tatum often, picking his brain about playing for Mike Krzyzewski and what to expect at the collegiate level.

-The two would remain in touch, which was pretty surreal for Banchero since Tatum is someone he modeled his game after.
+The two remained in touch, which Banchero admits is pretty surreal since Tatum is someone he modeled his game after.

 “I’ve known him for about two years now,” Banchero told Basketball News.
 “He was always one of my favorite players growing up.
 I’ve watched him since he was in high school [and kept watching him] all the way through Duke and now throughout his career in the NBA.”

 Last offseason, Banchero had some tough decisions to make as he was declaring for the 2022 NBA Draft.
 Once again, Tatum was there for him every step of the way.
 Looking back, Banchero says that Tatum was “the main guy” who helped him navigate the pre-draft process.

 “He’s helped me with a lot, mainly when I was coming into the league.
 Like during pre-draft, I asked him about signing with an agent, signing a shoe deal – and I ended up signing with Jordan Brand, where he’s at,” Banchero said.
 “All of that stuff coming into the league is stuff that I ran by him and tried to get his opinion on, just because he was in a lot of these same positions that I'm in.
 I’ve definitely used him as a resource.